 While the touring pitch areas – and the bushes and flowers that give the fields shape and form – are immaculately kept, there is an air of relaxed tranquillity here.
 You’re in 85 acres of farmland and it’s hard to imagine you’re actually also only a mile or so from Cornwall’s top seaside resort.
 That quality, miles-from-anywhere, relaxed air is enticing – and reason in itself to come here.
 But there is another, even more exciting side to Hendra; the Oasis indoor fun pool complex.

-Built at a cost of £3 million, it is the largest in the South West and features tube-style water slides, a river rapids pool where water sweeps you around a course, and a curving arrangement of swimming pools all designed around having family fun.
+Considered to be the largest indoor pools facility in the South West featuring tube-style water slides, a river rapids pool where water sweeps you around a course, and a curving arrangement of swimming pools all designed around having family fun.
 There’s a toddlers' area too for safe, shallow, splashy excitement with miniature slides and squirty creatures to play with.

 Hendra’s heated outdoor pool too is simply stunning, very Med in style and complete with palm trees.
 Here, too, there’s a quietness way beyond expectations.
 So quiet that, as we sipped morning coffee on the terrace overlooking the pool before any of the swimmers had ventured out, a lone duck took advantage of the silence to explore the pool.